EdwinWalela/malipoplus/README.md

 Simply clone the repo and install all dependancies `npm install`

 ### Requirements
+1. For making HTTP requests [You can download Postman Here](https://www.getpostman.com/apps)
-1. Create a Safaricom new developer account [here](https://developer.safaricom.co.ke/login-register)
+2. Create a Safaricom new developer account [here](https://developer.safaricom.co.ke/login-register)
-2. Click on `Add a new app` and you will receive a `consumer key` and `consumer secret`
+3. Click on `Add a new app` and you will receive a `consumer key` and `consumer secret`
-3. Create a new file `credentials.js` in `/config`
+4. Create a new file `credentials.js` in `/config`

     This will house all the neccessary authentication configurations required to communicate with the safaricom Lipa na MPesa API